magana272/Past-School-projects/README.md

 ![](im/COmputSTA.png)

 *Implemented*:
-1)Standard Spike triggered Average
+1) Standard Spike triggered Average
-2)Reading from pickled file
+2) Reading from pickled file
-3)Look at inital data, and tried to form any inital observations
+3) Look at inital data, and tried to form any inital observations

 ## MandelBrot
 *Implemented*:
-1)Complex number subroutines to analyze complex number's stablity 2)Read and worte to .ppm P6 format to form images and evenually a complete zoomer
+1) Complex number subroutines to analyze complex number's stablity
+2) Read and worte to .ppm P6 format to form images and evenually a complete zoomer
 ###### A frame from the images the project created
 ![](im/Fractal.png)